All Episodes

 tucker carlson

-Leadership didn't want you to ask how much money.
+Leadership didn't want you to ask how much they're doing.

 tim burchett